Home » Marriage » Sex In Marriage

 The Right to Say No

-Some people believe that the best sex of their lives occurred when they were single.
+Some people believe the best sex of their lives occurred when they were single.
 They object to the idea of getting married for fear that it will ruin their ability to get off if necessary.
-But the fact of the matter is, sex in marriage is better because you can say no when things feel wrong.
+But the fact of the matter is sex in marriage is better because you can say no when things feel wrong.

-You don’t have to go through with it if you don’t feel like it.
+You don’t have to go through with it if you don’t like it.
 Equality — on both sides, not just one — makes it possible for sex in marriage to be so much better than single-sex experiences.

 Challenges Facing Sex in Marriage